Welcome to Elmwood Lawn Bowling Club!

 The Membership, waiver and Covid 19 Declation forms are attached on the Membership page.

-Because of the restrictions caused by Covid-19, we were unable to provide opportunities to try lawn bowling this year.
-Hopefully, next year...
+Because of the restrictions caused by Covid-19, we were unable to provide opportunities to try lawn bowling in 2020.
+Hopefully, this year...

 To introduce you to Elmwood and lawn bowling, please watch the video produced by Brent Lale of London ANews and the introduction to lawn bowling video on the subpage "Lawn Bowling 101".
 In 2017, Bowls Canada produced two new videos that can be seen by clicking on "links" in the navigation bar.
 They are both a great introduction to lawn bowling.The Elmwood Lawn Bowling Club is located at 17½ Edward Street, on the west side of Edward, mid-way between Bruce Street and Elmwood Avenue in London ON; ‘tucked’ in behind the houses.
 We celebrated our 100th anniversary in 2011.
 Two of our South London community sponsors boast of 35 and 65 year sponsorships.
 Do you enjoy sunshine and outdoor activities?

 Do you want to have FUN while getting some exercise?